francois-roseberry/groceries/README.md

 # groceries

-Demo app with Spring boot and Thymeleaf
+Actually, it ain't a grocery list app at all, it's just a demo app for using Spring Boot with Thymeleaf templates